Typhoon Mujigae: Hainan

-Effects elsewhere
+Hong Kong and Macau

 The influence of Mujigae and a high-pressure area to the north brought squalls and rain to Hong Kong from October 3 to 5 as Mujigae passed to the south of the territory.
 Strong Wind Signal No. 3 was issued from October 3 to 4, and Amber Rainstorm Warning Signals were raised twice on the two days.
 Rainfall totals from October 2 to 5 ranged around 150 mm, reaching up to 250 mm over the southwestern part of Lantau Island.
 The weather conditions caused 39 aircraft to be diverted from Hong Kong International Airport, and disrupted ferry services to and from Macau.
 At least 30 incidents of fallen trees and 14 incidents of flooding were recorded, with a fallen tree near Fanling station halting train services by damaging overhead cables.
 A runner participating in a race between Lantau and Sunset Peaks suffered a broken arm when he slipped off the track amid the adverse weather conditions.
 The final round of the Asia-Pacific Amateur Championship ended prematurely due to thunderstorms on the morning of October 4.

 Nearby Macau experienced a similar situation from October 3 to 5.
 Typhoon Signal No. 3 was raised from the evening of October 3 to the morning on October 5 as heavy rains and gusty winds buffeted the territory.
 Some flooding occurred in low-lying regions.
 The Fire Services Bureau received 27 reports of fallen trees; in total they responded to 59 typhoon-related incidents.
 Thunderstorms forced the cancellation of six outdoor events and delayed at least 15 flights from Macau International Airport.
 Ferry operator TurboJET suspended services from Macau to Shenzhen and Hong Kong.
 A woman at the University of Macau suffered cuts on her limbs from broken glass and was sent to hospital.
 The adverse weather caused Macau's tourist visitation numbers to drop by 16 percent in the week following the typhoon, erasing gains from China's Golden Week holidays.

+Southeast Asia

 As Mujigae weakened inland over China, it brought torrential rain to parts of Vietnam, Thailand, Cambodia, and Laos.
 The combination of Mujigae and a cold front brought up to 100 mm of rain to mountainous regions in the Vietnamese provinces of Quảng Ninh, Lạng Sơn, and Cao Bằng.
 Meanwhile, heavy rains in Northeast and Central Thailand had the beneficial effect of filling reservoirs, but caused several flash floods on October 4 and 5.
 One such flood in Nakhon Sawan Province ruined 2000 rai of cropland, while another in Chachoengsao Province inundated 40 houses, causing damage to agricultural equipment and electrical appliances.
 In Ratchaburi Province, a crocodile farm was flooded, and some of the crocodiles escaped.
 Other provinces affected by flash floods included Chanthaburi and Kamphaeng Phet.